project-cemetery/config/README.md

 #### FileConfiguration

-It loads any file as configuration.
+can accept any file as configuration.
 You must pass `fileParse` as second argument to parse file.

 ```js
 import { FileConfiguration, jsonParse } from '@solid-soda/config'